 of $\mathbb{T}_-(p)$ in order to compare the exact shape of the shadow for different observers.
 Here the values of $\rho$ and $\psi$ are given by the parametrization in \eqref{eq:altcomtrap}.
 The above projection for the celestial sphere of a standard observer in the exterior region of a Kerr black hole guarantees that projection of the shadow in the complex plane will have a reflection symmetry about the real axis.
 This is due to the symmetry of the shadow on the celestial sphere of a standard observer under a sign flip in the $k_2$ component.
-To compare conformal class of the shadow for observers in different points of different black hole spacetimes we establish the notion of a canonical observer together with a canonical projection.
+To compare conformal classes of shadows for observers at different points of different black hole spacetimes, we establish the notion of a canonical observer together with a canonical projection.
 This will allow us to compare the shape of the shadow for these observers directly.
 The canonical observer together with the canonical projection are defined in such a way that the points on $\mathbb{T}_-(p)$ with $\Psi =\pi/2,3\pi/2$ will correspond to the points $(1, 0)$ and $(-1, 0)$ in the complex plane.
 On the practical side we take the stereographic projection along the radially ingoing direction for the standard observer and then apply conformal transformations to the projection of the shadow (translation and rescaling).
 In the following $C_{S^2}$ denotes the union of all conformal transformations on $S^2$. \begin{remark} In order to prove that the conformal class of two curves $x$ and $y$ on $S^2$ are equal it is sufficient to find an $x_0\in C_{S^2}[x]$ and a $y_0\in C_{S^2}[y]$ such that $x_0=y_0$.
 By choosing a canonical observer, we choose a fix representative $c_0[p]\in C_{S^2}[\mathbb{T}_-(p)]$ of each conformal class and thereby eliminate the freedom of performing conformal transformations on the celestial sphere of an observer.
 Hence if the shape of the canonical representative of any two shadows $c_0[p_1(a_1,\theta_1,r_1)]$, $c_0[p_2(a_2,\theta_2,r_2)]$ coincide, then their conformal class is equal.